-In addition to the Parkland Ready 21 distribution of 2300 Chromebooks to all middle school students (grades 6 through 8), this summer we will be preparing to expand the 1:1 initiative to the high school (grades 9 through 12) through the distribution of an additional 3200 devices.
-Concurrently, we will be adding an additional nineteen (19) Chromebook carts to the elementary schools (ensuring at least one cart per grade level.
+In addition to the Parkland Ready 21 distribution of 2400 Chromebooks to all middle school students (grades 6 through 8) last year, this summer we will be preparing to expand the 1:1 initiative to the high school (grades 9 through 12) through the distribution of an additional 3200 devices.
+Concurrently, we will be adding an additional fifty-two (52) Chromebook carts to the elementary schools, ensuring at least one cart per grade level.
 By September, 2019 the district will be completely 1:1, meaning we will have a device available for every student in grades K-12.
 We are offering several Parkland Academy workshops to help staff leverage these devices fully, and understand how they can facilitate transformative learning experiences for our students.

 Trends for Chromebooks in Education

 Schools around the US agree: Chromebooks are now the most popular device for students, reaching 58% market share in 2016.
 The strong combination of affordable devices, productivity tools via G-Suite (Google Apps), easy integration with third party platforms/tools, and easy device management make them a strategic and compelling choice.

 As Chromebooks move from an emerging to an established platform, their feature set is becoming more robust.
 It is the area of '2-in-1' devices (devices that can be utilized both as tablets and with an integrated keyboard for productivity applications) that define the state of the art in Chromebooks for 2017.
 The 2-in-1 form factor is ideal for education, providing schools with flexibility in usage.
 To capitalize on the touch input, Chrome OS adding support for Android apps as well.